ietf-tools/xml2rfc/README.txt

    Of course, if you like the default behavior, you don't need any behavior-modifying directives in your input file!
-Although *xml2rfc* supports putting several attribute-like directives in one PI, be warned that rfc2629.xslt (Appendix B) does not support it and that there are issues in doing this for a non-include-file directive following an include-file directive (Section 4.1.2).
+Although *xml2rfc* supports putting several attribute-like directives in one PI, be warned that there are issues in doing this for a non-include-file directive following an include-file directive (Section 4.1.2).
 It is good practice to always surround the value with either single or double quotes.

 4.1.1.
 Option Settings